kumuluz/kumuluzee-discovery/README.md

 }
 ```

-To register a service with etcd, service URL has to be provided with the configuration key `kumuluzee.base-url` in
+To register a service with etcd, service URL has to be provided with the configuration key `kumuluzee.server.base-url` in
 the following format:`http://localhost:8080`.
 Consul implementation uses agent's IP address for the URL of registered
 services, so this key is not used.

 KumuluzEE Discovery supports registration of multiple different versions of a service in different environments.
 The
-environment can be set with the configuration key `kumuluzee.env`, the default value is `dev`.
+environment can be set with the configuration key `kumuluzee.env.name`, the default value is `dev`.
 Service version can
 also be set with the configuration key `kumuluzee.version`, the default value is `1.0.0`.
 Configuration keys will
 override annotation values.